nlebeck/game-video-manager/README.md

 twice about running this script on a computer where you have important files that are not backed up.

-## Notes for JMH

-* I wrote this script assuming that we all have lots of local hard drive space.
-It seems like that assumption might not hold for most of us (thanks MW 2019).
-I think OneDrive has a feature where it will automatically delete local copies of unused files and keep them in the cloud, but if you need to free up space immediately, you can right-click on the shared OneDrive folder and select "Free up space."
-If this becomes a hassle, let me know, and I can think about modifying the script to avoid requiring you to run the OneDrive client.

-* I have no idea whether this script will actually be worth using over just manually uploading video files to OneDrive.
-I hope the benefits outweigh the downsides, but I had fun just making it, so I won't be offended at all if we'd rather just share videos manually.

 ## Setup

 These setup instructions are for the current version of this script, which uses